This article will help you request a Canvas course site, review the new site for accuracy, and publish the site.

 When preparing to submit either a Courseware Request Form or an emailed service request to courseware@wharton.upenn.edu, you'll want to gather the following information:

-- The course and section number(s) for any Wharton course (Lauder language course sites are treated as Wharton sites)
+1. The course, section number(s) and cohort for any Wharton course (Lauder language course sites are treated as Wharton sites) and if the sections should be in separate Canvas sites or all in a single Canvas site.

 Step 1: Choose your desired structure and features, or request a consultation

-The new Courseware Request Form guides you through a series of simple questions intended to help you obtain the functionality you need for each course you teach.
-For most faculty, beginning with Spring 2022, using that form will be the easiest way to request Canvas.
+The Courseware Request Form guides you through a series of simple questions intended to help you obtain the functionality you need for each course you teach.
+For most faculty using that form will be the easiest way to request Canvas on your own; however, please note that as of summer 2023, student teaching assistants cannot currently access our form.

 If you prefer to continue requesting Canvas by email, or to have a staff colleague or TA request on your behalf, here's what to include in that email.
-Wharton Computing historically offers a choice of four standard Canvas "site types," or configurations: template, starter, advanced and site copy.
-In addition to those standard types, more elaborate setups or projects are usually planned by requesting an instructional design consultation.
+Wharton Computing historically offers a choice of four standard Canvas site types, or configurations: template, starter, advanced and site copy.
+In addition to those standard types, specialized Canvas projects for teaching are usually planned by requesting an instructional design consultation.

 Step 2: Review your completed site